Recorded for our cover of the classic Travelogue album, which The Human League originally released in 1979.

 Jack has been barking at noises outside the studio.
 I can't really hear what he's barking at.

-Last night after working in the studio I downloaded the trial version of Topal Gigpixel AI, as I really want to see how well it will upscale Star Trek Deep Space Nine and Babylon 5 to 4K / HD.
-We all know that Paramount will never release DS9 / VOY in HD on Blura, so I guess it's up to the fans to do it themselves.
+Last night after working in the studio I downloaded the trial version of Topaz Video Enhance AI, as I really want to see how well it will upscale Star Trek Deep Space Nine and Babylon 5 to 4K / HD.
+We all know that Paramount will never release DS9 / VOY in HD on Bluray, so I guess it's up to the fans to do it themselves.